LogicMark Freedom Alert Review

 - Additional Features: GPS, Multiperson Monitoring, Lockbox, Voice Extension, Wall-Mounted Button

-LogicMark Freedom Alert is one of the more unusual solutions among the medical alert systems we’ve reviewed.
-Unlike all other systems that come with a monthly fee for monitoring services, this system requires only a one-time equipment payment.
+LogicMark Freedom Alert is the most unusual solution out of all medical alert systems we’ve reviewed.
+Unlike all other systems that come with a monthly fee for the monitoring services, this system requires only a one-time equipment payment.

 This also means there is no monitoring center and you can only get help by directly contacting a caregiver or 911.
 However, it does come with a wearable pendant capable of two-way communication.

 Design-wise, this landline-only system looks like something from the 20th century.
 The clunky base unit is white with a taupe-colored speaker/microphone grill.
-There are no emergency or reset buttons.
+There are no emergency or reset buttons on top of it.
 Instead, you can just find a power button, an info button, and a LogicMark Freedom Alert battery charger under the cover.

 On the back of the base unit are two phone jacks, a power jack, a code learn button, a reset button, and a switch that allows you to choose between different modes.
 There’s a learn mode, as well as modes used to call friends and emergency services, friends only, or 911 only.